CFBCWorks/Independence40SKN/_items/SKN_IN25.md

 title: Both Ah Dem.

-shortdesc: “_Both Ah Dem_ showcases the beauty and power of poetry through the interplay of Standard English and Dialect, offering a diverse range of themes from history to humor.”
+shortdesc: “Both Ah Dem showcases the beauty and power of poetry through the interplay of Standard English and Dialect, offering a diverse range of themes from history to humor.”

 categories: [ Poetry ]